pop-os/distinst/README.md

 ## Frontends

-At the moment, Elementary's installer is the primary target for distinst.
+At the moment, elementary's installer is the primary target for distinst.
 However, distinst also ships with a CLI application (also called distinst) that serves as a fully-functioning test bed for the distinst library.

 ### CLI